Best Fiction Tour: Itinerary

 The initial tour dates were announced on May 27, 2008 with 25 stops in 15 cities across Japan.
 An additional 15 dates and an additional city were added on August 18, 2008 before the start of the tour.

 On October 25, 2008, the tour began in Chiba, Japan at the Makuhari Messe Event Hall and continued through December 21, 2008 at Aoi-mori Arena in Aomori, Japan.
 Another round of 20 additional dates were added on December 29, 2008, bringing the total amount of dates in Japan to 60.
 The second leg of the tour began on January 14, 2009 at Sendai Hot House Arena in Miyagi, Japan and played its final show in on 31 May at the Morioka Ice Arena in Iwate, Japan.

 On March 22, 2009, it was announced that the tour would be headed towards the Asian continent with four additional shows in Taiwan and China set respectively in June and July.
 Overall, the tour spanned a total of 10 months, 64 dates, 3 countries, with a total attendance of an estimated 500,000 people.

 Set list

-The set list for the Best Fiction tour includes 16 of the 17 songs included on the Best Fiction compilation album.
-Several album songs from her two most recent studio albums, Queen of Hip-Pop (2005) and Play (2007) were also included.
-"Luvotomy" and "Black Diamond," originally collaborations with other artists are performed as solo versions.
-"Say the Word" released in 2001 is the oldest song included on the set list.
-It is only one of two songs including "Wishing on the Same Star" to be released before her transition to R&B music.
-This is her first tour to exclude any of her songs released with former producer, Tetsuya Komuro.
+The set list for the Best Fiction Tour includes 16 of the 17 songs included on Best Fiction, with "All for You" being the only exception.
+Several album tracks from her two most recent studio albums, Queen of Hip-Pop (2005) and Play (2007), were also included.
+"Luvotomy" and "Black Diamond", originally released as collaborations with other artists, were performed as solo versions.
+"Say the Word", released in 2001, is the oldest song included on the set list.
+This is her first tour to not include any of her songs produced by Tetsuya Komuro.

-When the tour began on October 28, 2008, Amuro performed 28 songs.
-"Wild" and "Dr." were added to the set list prior to the release of their respective single on March 18, 2009.
+When the tour began on October 25, 2008, Amuro performed 28 songs.
+"Wild" and "Dr." were added to the set list starting with the Nagoya concert on March 4, 2009.